 Overview - 2019/2020

-Do your photography skills go far beyond the selfie?
-If you have the eye for amazing pictures, and if you're ready to turn your photography dreams into a thriving, creative and satisfying profession, Fanshawe's Photography program will give you the skills necessary to have the type of career you've always pictured.
+If you have an eye for amazing pictures, and if you're ready to turn your photography dreams into a thriving and creative profession, Fanshawe's Photography program will give you the skills necessary for the career you've always pictured.

-When you graduate, you'll be qualified to work as a photojournalist, or in architectural, advertising, and fashion photography.
-And, if you have the entrepreneurial spirit, point your camera to a career in public relations, portrait, wedding or group photography.
+Graduates find work as photojournalists, or in architectural, advertising and fashion photography.
+And, if you have the entrepreneurial spirit, point your camera to a career in public relations, commercial, portrait, wedding or group photography.

 Fanshawe photography is not just a program.
 It's heaven for photographers who want to learn the art.
 I wanted to get a theoretical understanding of photography and Fanshawe gave it to me.